neureality/vlm_video_processing_pipeline/README.md

 The pipeline follows a modular design with a processing chain:

 - `BasePipelineOp`: Abstract base class that defines the interface for all pipeline operations
-- `DecodeAndSample`: Decodes video and extracts frames
+- `DecodeAndSample`: Decodes video and extracts frames at uniform intervals
-- `CropMaker`: Resizes frames and creates crops
+- `VideoPreprocessing`: Performs spatial transformations on frames
+- `VFMPreprocessing`: Prepares processed frames for ViT (Siglip) inference

 Each processor can be configured independently and chained together using the `next_processor` parameter.
+The pipeline uses a sequential execution model where the output of one processor becomes the input to the next.

 ## Output

-Processed frames are saved as PyTorch tensors in pickle format in the `outputs/` directory:
+Processed data is saved as PyTorch tensors in pickle format in the `outputs/` directory:

 - `decoder_output.pkl`: Raw decoded frames
-- `crop_maker_output.pkl`: Resized and cropped frames
+- `pixel_values.pkl`: Processed image patches
+- `tgt_sizes.pkl`: Target sizes for each processed image patch
+- `image_sizes.pkl`: Original image sizes
+- `all_pixel_values.pkl`: Padded pixel values
+- `patch_attn_mask.pkl`: Attention masks for patches

-## Development
+## Logging

-To extend the pipeline with new operations:

-1. Create a new class that inherits from `BasePipelineOp`
-2. Implement the `process()` and `save_output()` methods
-3. Update the configuration file to include settings for your new processor
-4. Chain it into the pipeline in `main.py`
+The pipeline uses Python's built-in logging module to provide information about the processing steps.
+You can adjust the logging level in `logger.py` to get more or less detailed information.